gutenbergtools/gutenbergsite/site/attic/sheet_music.md

 There are other software choices, and other formats.
 When possible, consider making the separate parts available as separate files (i.e., so Violin 1 could have her own score, and Viola could have his own score).

-If you have questions, or ideas about how to proceed, please email [music2010_AT_pglaf.org](mailto:music2010_AT_pglaf.org).
 Thanks for your interest in contributing to the Project Gutenberg Sheet Music Project!